VoidHack/write-ups/SharifCTF 8/forensics/crashed-db/README.md

 Oh no, that's invalid!
 Sorry, but we need to look at format specification.
 <p><img src='images/specification.png' /></p>
 We're interested in two things: page size and database size (in pages).
-Size of original db0.db is 8 KB, our page size is 0x1000 = 4096 B...
-Yeah, 2 pages!
+Size of original db0.db is 8 KB, our page size is 0x1000 = 4096 B, so...
+Yes, two pages!
 Change it:
 <p><img src='images/changed-bytes.png' /></p>
 Now we finally can extract the flag: